 Saturday Thai Culture Club

-On the last Saturday of each month, the school organises a plethora of activities that are designed to help our Thai community learn more about their own culture, way of life, food, agriculture as well as topics such as respect for elders and religious awareness.
+Once per term, the Thai department organises a selection of activities that are designed to help our Thai community learn more about their own culture, way of life, food, agriculture as well as topics such as respect for elders and religious awareness.
 Students are also encouraged to participate in charity work so that they learn how to become a good member of the community.
 A highlight of the Saturday Thai Culture Club has been going to visit children in the Pediatrics ward of the local hospital.
-HeadStart students, parents and teachers have brought cheer to the patients by giving treats, talking and reading to the children in order to get their mind off their discomfort.
+HeadStart students, parents and teachers have brought cheer to the patients by talking and reading to the children in order to get their mind off their discomfort.

 Wai Kru Ceremony